Episode 350

 We haven’t had any Tips yet :( Maybe you could be the first!

-Show artwork for ON AIR WITH ELLA | live better, start now
+Show artwork for ON AIR WITH ELLA | women's wellness, mindset, motivation

 About the Podcast

-ON AIR WITH ELLA | live better, start now
+ON AIR WITH ELLA | women's wellness, mindset, motivation

 On Air With Ella is for women who want to feel better, look better, live better - and have more fun doing it.
 This is where we share simple strategies and tips for living a bit better every day.
-(Not in a generic “live / laugh / love” way, but in a kick-more-a$$-every-day-at-every-age way!)
 If you’re interested in mindset and wellness, healthy habits and relationships, or hormone health, aging well and eating well, then you’re in the right place.
-You'll hear interviews with experts, Ella’s favorite things that make her life better, and loads of conversations that help us take small steps toward a better version of ourselves.
-We’re not here for perfect, we’re here for a little bit better every day.
+You'll hear interviews with experts, Ella’s favorite things, and conversations that help us take small steps toward a better version of ourselves.
+As Ella says, "We’re not here for perfect, we’re here for a little bit better every day."
 Join us - you're only 35 minutes away from living better.

 Support This Show